carlaraya/genomic-db/README.md

 ## Todo
 1. [DONE] Read up on jbuilder
 1. [DONE] Install semantic ui and add html code from old repo
-1. Read up on Active Storage, particularly direct upload.
-Find out a way to save the files as-is.
+1. [DONE] Read up on Active Storage, particularly direct upload.
+Find out a way to save the files as-is. (edit: there is no way)
-1. Add attachment to dataset model that saves to local storage
+1. [IN PROGRESS] Add attachment to dataset model that saves to local storage
+  1. [IN PROGRESS] Add delete attachment feature
+  1. [IN PROGRESS] [NON-URGENT] Fix mimetype problem (check email & github)
+  1. [IN PROGRESS] [NON-URGENT] Add validation
 1. Add rspec tests
 1. Search how to do cron jobs in rails or nodejs